Our History and Vision

-HPM has one basic belief: diversity of product.
+In a nutshell, Human Powered Machines has one basic belief: diversity of product with a vision of strength through networking.
 Just as a monoculture system impairs the health of agriculture, one basic bike frame form limits the potential of human-powered transportation.

 Can I try out any of the models?

 Feel free to come by Eugene Bicycle Works, where many of these vehicles are on display and are available for test rides or rentals.
 You can also visit the fabrication facility at the same site.

 email email@example.com 541-343-5568 or 800-343-5568